open2b/scriggo/cmd/scriggo/README.txt

 Scriggo command
 ---------------

-The scriggo command is command line tool that allows to:
+The scriggo command is a command line tool that allows to:

   * serve templates with support for Markdown
   * initialize an interpreter for Go programs